1997 United Kingdom general election: Labour campaign

 Labour ran a slick campaign that emphasised the splits within the Conservative government and argued that the country needed a more centrist administration.
 It thus successfully picked up dissatisfied Conservative voters, particularly moderate and suburban ones.
 Tony Blair, who was personally highly popular, was very much the centrepiece of the campaign and proved a highly effective campaigner.

 The Labour campaign was reminiscent of those of Bill Clinton for the US presidency in 1992 and 1996, focusing on centrist themes as well as adopting policies more commonly associated with the right, such as cracking down on crime and fiscal responsibility.
-The influence of political "spin" came into great effect for Labour at this point, as media centric figures such as Alastair Campbell and Peter Mandelson provided a clear cut campaign, and establishing a relatively new political brand "New Labour" with enviable success.
+The influence of political "spin" came into great effect for Labour at this point, as media centric figures such as Alastair Campbell and Peter Mandelson provided a clear cut campaign, and establishing a relatively new political brand New Labour with enviable success.
+In this election Labour adopted the theme Things Can Only Get Better in their campaign and advertising.

 Liberal Democrat campaign

-The Liberal Democrats had suffered a disappointing performance in 1992, but they were very much strengthened in 1997 due in part to potential tactical voting between Labour and Lib Dem supporters in Conservative marginal constituencies, particularly in the south - which explains why while given their share of the vote decreased, their number of seats nearly doubled.
+The Liberal Democrats had suffered a disappointing performance in 1992, but they were very much strengthened in 1997 due in part to potential tactical voting between Labour and Lib Dem supporters in Conservative marginal constituencies, particularly in the south of England – which explains why while given their share of the vote decreased, their number of seats nearly doubled.
 The Lib Dems promised to increase education funding paid for by a 1p increase in income tax.